Circuits | Components | Soldering | Other

 the output.
 It is the opposite of sourcing a current which means current is

 flowing out of the output.
 Most IC outputs can both sink and source current.

 Further information: Integrated Circuits

-No, they have different meanings although both are time.
+No, they have different meanings:

-Time period is the duration of a single pulse or the time for one cycle of a repeating electrical signal.
+time period is the duration of a single pulse or the time for one cycle of a repeating electrical signal;

-Time constant is a property of a changing system, such as a capacitor charging and discharging.
+time constant is a property of a changing system, such as a capacitor charging and discharging.

 time period: Electrical signals | 555 timer

 Traditional Christmas tree lights are connected in series and you are correct in thinking